lacework/terraform-provider-lacework/website/docs/r/integration_aws_govcloud_cfg.html.markdown

 # lacework\_integration\_aws\_govcloud\_cfg

-Use this resource to configure an AWS GovCloud Config integration to analyze AWS configuration compliance.
+Use this resource to configure an AWS Config integration for AWS GovCloud to analyze AWS configuration compliance.

 To find more information see the [Lacework support documentation](https://support.lacework.com/hc/en-us/articles/360021140214-Initial-Setup-of-AWS-GovCloud-Integration).